nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP/README.md

 Finally, the model weights will be saved in the wandb (weight and Biases).Which is can fetched using wandb api.
 (please refer the respective documentation for more details)

+4.Converting Model to Onnx (Stage_04_Onnx.py)
+Here we are converting our weights to Onnx runtime framework.
+Standard Transformer Onnx convertion is available but we feel that it's not available for Sequence-Classification therefore we used our own logic to convert weights to Onnx runtime framework.

+We took reference for our development from this [Notebook by txtai](https://colab.research.google.com/github/neuml/txtai/blob/master/examples/18_Export_and_run_models_with_ONNX.ipynb#scrollTo=XMQuuun2R06J)

 ![Training Pipeline](./documentation_elements/training_architecture.jpg)